Useful publications about the history of HM Revenue and Customs

 The main subjects are covered in the following information sheets written by the Maritime Archives.
 They include frequently asked questions and details of further sources of information.

-Customs Bills of Entry Source Guide for Researcher - a useful companion to the previous sheet - Maritime Archives and Library information sheet 7.
+- Customs Bills of Entry Source Guide for Researchers - a useful companion to the previous sheet - Maritime Archives and Library information sheet 7.

 Issues surrounding contemporary slavery and people trafficking can be seen on the International Slavery Museum section of this website.

 If you would like to find out more about the history of the Customs and Excise we have a downloadable book list - Maritime Archives and Library Information Sheet 72.

 Please note that the book list does not currently cover immigration and asylum.

 Please note that the department has gone through many changes over the last century.

 - Before 1909 Customs and Excise were separate departments.
 Excise was under the control of the Board of Inland Revenue.

 - Between 1909 - 2005 HM Customs & Excise existed.
 Inland Revenue and Immigration were separate departments.

 - In 2005 HM Customs & Excise merged with Inland Revenue to establish HM Revenue and Customs.